localectl(1) — Linux manual page

 initrd is not rebuilt automatically by localectl, this task has

-to be performed manually, usually using a tool like dracut(8).
+to be performed manually, usually by reinstalling the

 Note that systemd-firstboot(1) may be used to initialize the